Mexican drug cartels pay Americans to smuggle weapons across the border, intelligence documents show

 On Dec.
 8, 2021, ATF chief of staff Daniel Board praised Project Thor's "insight, initiative and hard work" as he presented the team with the agency's Distinguished Service Medal.

 But Project Thor was denied funding for fiscal year 2022, according to internal documents and sources with direct knowledge, effectively shutting it down.
-The Justice Department and ATF would not disclose how much money is dedicated to the mission of countering international firearms trafficking to Mexico, saying, "There is no line-item budget for it."
+The Justice Department and ATF would not disclose how much money is dedicated to the mission of countering international firearms trafficking to Mexico.

 Over the course of four months in 2023, CBS News repeatedly asked the Justice Department about its efforts to combat international gun trafficking.
 When senior officials finally agreed to speak, they said they were "not familiar" with Project Thor, even as they agreed with its findings about the magnitude of cartel gun running operations on U.S. soil.